Best strategies to mitigate cyber security incidents

 The Energy Australia data breach

-On 30 September 2022, Energy Australia fell victim to a cyber-attack that affected hundreds of people.
-According to reports, cyber-criminals had breached the electric company through unauthorised online platform access.
+On 30 September 2022, Energy Australia fell victim to a cyberattack that affected hundreds of people.
+According to reports, cybercriminals had breached the electric company through unauthorized online platform access.

-This has exposed hundreds of customers’ accounts including their names, addresses, email addresses, electricity and gas bills, phone numbers and other sensitive information.
-The Chief Customer Officer, Mark Brownfield said, “We apologise for the concern that this issue may have caused our customers”.
+This has exposed hundreds of customers' accounts including their names, addresses, email addresses, electricity and gas bills, phone numbers, and other sensitive information.
+The Chief Customer Officer, Mark Brownfield said, “We apologize for the concern that this issue may have caused our customers.”

 So what can you do about it?